OffByTwoDev/Destruct3D/README.md

 The plugin can deal with many more fragments than what I've suggested above (seems usable at $2^{12} = 4096$ or even more fragments).
 There are some issues going this high though
 - Some warnings (which are by default suppressed) may occur during startup and runtime.
 They don't seem to negatively impact the plugin (I think it might be something to do with the Bisect() function finding it difficult to split very small meshes)
 - Very long startup time (~15+ seconds even for 1 body)
 - If (like me) you are using an area3d to explode objects, by the time the fragments are at say the 8th level, you will have 128 very small fragments that still have 4 levels left.
-This means that, even for a small explosion, the plugin may be instantiating $~ 100 \times 2^4 > 1000$ fragments, and godot / jolt cannot do this in less than 16ms i.e. you will drop frames.
+This means that, even for a small explosion, the plugin may be instantiating $~100 \times 2^4 > 1000$ fragments, and godot / jolt cannot do this in less than 16ms i.e. you will drop frames.
 If you really need this behaviour then perhaps you could come up with a pool system (to avoid needing to instantiate new rigidbodies) and/or if you have a long enough explosion animation, you might be able to spread out instantiating bodies over 10+ frames and you may have a useable system
 - very small fragments have a tendency to interact weirdly with characterbody3d's, e.g. launching the player very high

 It's important to note that VSTSplitting's runtime is _independent_ of the destronoi node's treeHeight, and only dependent on the `explosionDepth` requested (i.e. the binary tree will only be searched to a level of `explosionDepth`).
 So essentially the performance considerations are 1) startup time and 2) how many bodies godot can instantiate.
 (Unless my code is wrong ofc.
 But from my testing this seems generally true.)

+A destronoi node with depth 14 (so $2^{14} = 16,384$ fragments) uses ~400mb of RAM. (but of course, instantiating all these fragments would be difficult in godot, and once they are instantiated then far far far more RAM would be used.
+The point is that this plugin itself does not use tons of RAM; the number of rigidbodies the plugin creates is the limiting factor, not the way the plugin stores information.)

 # Current Disadvantages / Downsides